Is this the day you think success is just too hard

 One example of Jim Troesh Spunkiness

 Anyway, at a certain point, I was standing behind Jim when he literally head-butted me.
 It so stunned me that I lost my place in the script for a moment.
 He used his head to express his irritation and it worked like a charm.
 I just wished I’d been a better actor then and could have used it instead of being thrown by it.

 His writing was sterling, his courage was evident with every word, and his personality was uniquely entertaining.
-Even though he’s gone, I wouldn’t let Jim Troesh hear you saying it can’t be done because he’s proving, every day of his life, that it can be done and is being done with those who refuse to give up on their dreams.
+Even though he’s gone, I wouldn’t let Jim Troesh hear you saying it can’t be done because, every day of his marvelous life, he proved that it can be done and is being done with those who refuse to give up on their dreams.

 Suggested Resource: The Power Connection – Free Online Acting Class